AgentD/hausboot/README.md

 type safety!
 I'd go as far as claim that memory-safety issues are themselves really just a *symptom* of flaws in the type system.

-Revisiting C++ once again, it made me realize that you can model all of those high level type semantics really well with classes.
+**Anyway**, revisiting C++ once again, it made me realize that you can model all of those high level type semantics really well with classes.
 Thinking about classes as user defined *types* is an immensely powerful concept, and C++ even allows you to micro manage memory layout if need be.
 If leveraged, C++ effectively hands you tools of Ada like proportions, you just need to use them.

+Thinking about C++ and compiler construction gave me the shower-thought realization that it should absolutely be possible to write a boot sector in C++.
+And after all, C++ is a "systems programming language", right? :-P

-On the other hand, a lot of criticism I heard about C++ over the years also pertained to C++ programs being big, bloated and frivolous resource hogs.
+I found the idea especially funny, because much of the criticism I heard/read about C++ over the years pertained to C++ programs being big, bloated resource hogs.
+Also I found the idea to be an interesting challenge/exercise.
+Which is what brings us here.
-Particularly from self-declared, "suckless" minimalists who love the write broken, crippled and unreadable programs for the sake of pseudo-minimalism.
-This is in part due to past short comings of the STL, in part also brings us back to the detour about compiler optimization: Modern compilers are really good, you won't believe how good.
-C++ is a "systems programming language", lets go ahaead and implement a *boot sector* in C++, using many of the high level concepts I just described.

-It's kills several debates with one stone, and [there might be some bragging rights in being able to pull off such an utter perversion](https://www.youtube.com/watch?v=j4miM_sZU-k).

 ## How to Build This